louis-young/symbols/README.md

 # Symbols

-React application to browser, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.
+React application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.

 ![Symbols](documentation/symbols.jpg)